-As a meditation teacher, many people ask me about the best ways of learning meditation at home.
+As a meditation teacher, many people ask me how to learn meditation at home.

 If you’re interested in the different ways of learning to meditate at home, the good news is that you are spoilt for choice.
 Today, we have meditation apps, tons of online articles, books, DVDs, CDs, Youtube videos, online courses, retreats (when they open again) and private meditation teachers.

-Let’s take a look at the best ways of learning meditation.
+Let’s take a look how to learn meditation at home.
 I’ve ordered the options below from worst to best and explained my reasoning.

 *You might like to read my own guide to meditating at home.

 5: Online Content

 There is an absolute ton of content about meditation online, mostly because meditation is now a billion-dollar industry.
 Some of that content is truly in-depth.
 Some websites, like Lion’s Roar and Tricycle, offer truly excellent content.
 Plus, there are some excellent Youtube videos featuring the likes of Sharon Salzberg, Jon Kabat Zinn, and Tara Barch.

 Some online content is truly awful, though.
 I’m not going to point fingers.
 But it’s fair to say that there are people who write about meditation online who don’t necessarily know a lot about it.
 I’ve seen all sorts of bad advice and some outright dangerous advice.

-Reading online articles is not the best way of learning meditation.
+Reading online articles is not the best way of learning meditation at home.
 Why?
 Because it is next to impossible to know which content is good and which is terrible.
 If you’re just trying to learn meditation for the first time, and you don’t currently know a lot about it, there’s no real way in which you can determine whether an article or video is high quality or not.
 Ultimately, that means you’re getting a mix of both good and bad advice.
 It’s just too unreliable.

 4: Meditation Apps